Eugénie Fougère: Later life

+In 1936, she lived alone at 64 rue de Lévis in the 17th arrondissement.
+In 1937 she played a vieille coquette in the film The Pearls of the Crown (French: Les Perles de la couronne) directed by Sacha Guitry.
+On 16 September 1939, two weeks after France's declaration of war on Germany at the start of World War II, her name appeared on a list of artists who volunteered to perform on stage for the benefit of other needy artists.
+She was not heard from again after that date.

+While residing at 5 rue du Mont-Dore in the 17th arrondissement, she died at the age of 75 under the name Eugénie Fougère on 6 February 1946 at the Salpêtrière hospital and was buried a week later in the Parisian cemetery of Thiais (14th division).

 Legacy

-Fougère was also an early example of a pin-up model; she appeared on many postcards and on a trading card for the cigarette brand Ogden's Guinea Gold Cigarettes.
-While in Paris from 1894–1897, the American painter Louis Kronberg made a portrait of Fougère (Dancer With Tambourine).
+Fougère was also an early example of a pin-up model; she appeared on many postcards and on a cigarette card, advertising for the cigarette brand Ogden's Guinea Gold Cigarettes.
+In 1900, the American painter Louis Kronberg made a portrait of Fougère (Dancer With Tambourine).
+The Italian actress and singer Anna Fougez adopted her stage name as a tribute to Fougère.

 Gordon notes that the popularity of performers like Fougère "was comparable to that of Elvis Presley a little more than half a century later."
 She was the inspiration for several noted dancers, actresses, and singers of the time to incorporate the "negro" and African style of dancing she used in their routines and shows.
 She was also one of the pioneer burlesque music hall and theatre performers.
-According to Hamel she was "a precursor who introduced the repertoire of foreign songs and dances from every country into the café-concert".
+According to Hamel she was "a precursor who introduced the repertoire of foreign songs and dances from every country into the café-concert well before this repertoire became fashionable".